tylerharter/cs301-projects/fall19/p10/stage2.md

 #### Question 28: What are the top 15 countries that have the largest gap between birth rate and death rate?

 You should display the `country` name, `birth-rate`, and `death-rate` of the top 15 countries that have the largest gap between `birth-rate` and `death-rate`.
-These top 15 countries should be displayed in *descending* order of the ratio.
+These top 15 countries should be displayed in *descending* order of the gap.

 **Expected output:**